-$500 Cash Club is claiming you will make $500 immediately and without any experience.
+$500 Cash Club claims you will make $500 immediately and without experience.
 Is $500 Cash Club a scam or a legit opportunity to work from home?

 Let’s find out!